Sustainability

 My sustainable Alpaca yarn

 Did you know that you can make 4-5 jumpers from one alpaca fleece?
 This is significantly more than any other wool producing animal.
 Like wool, it is sustainable, ecological, hard wearing, extremely soft, water resistant, warm and hypoallergenic.
-Alpacas are quiet, gentle animals who naturally live in herds which graze on the level heights of the Andes – which is where our alpaca yarn comes from.
-Baby Alpaca yarn is the term used to describe the first shearing of an alpaca and is the softest yarn, with a silk like sheen and a softness that comes close to cashmere.
-We use only the natural colours of the yarn – avoiding the dying process completely so we can say our jumpers were actually “born this colour”!
+Alpacas are quiet, gentle animals who naturally live in herds which graze on the level heights of the Andes – which is where my alpaca yarn comes from.
+I have chosen to use the natural colours of the yarn where possible and only using Navy Blue dyed yarn as there is currently no natural dye alternative to this shade.

 Read More: https://charlknitwear.wpenginepowered.com/journal/natural-sustainable-wool